cbitter78/What-I-am-Learning/README.md

 Books, Blogs and podcasts all developers should consume.
 You will notice that lots of this thinking is OLD! that is because great software development is not a new idea.

+- Write [12 Factor](https://12factor.net/codebase) apps.
+There are years of esperance behind 12 factor.
+Do not just skim it.
+Read it, understand it, live it.
+Talk about it.
+Teach it.
+- Read the [Pragmatic Programmer](./books/the_pragmatic_programmer.md).
+This book is a must read for all developers.
+It is not a book about a language, or a framework.
+It is a book about being a developer.
 - [Things You Should Never Do](blogs/things_you_should_never_do.md)

 ## Project Management